 Fast forward one year when B was bugging me for a drink after a party we went to.
 His blood sugar was 179.
 Our regular endo was on vacation and the fill-in dismissed the fact that he was on the diabetic road.
 I checked his sugar on and off for a month, in denial, hoping I was imagining things.
 95% of his blood sugars were normal.
 It was that 5% that indicated the inevitable.
 He began insulin one week before he began kindergarten and began pumping two months later.

 Ryan and I were married 19 years.
-Our boys are 18, 15, 11 and 9.
-My oldest is not diabetic.
+Our boys are 18, 16, 12 and 10.
+My oldest does not have diabetes.
 Tests indicate he is in the clear, for the next few years anyway.
-My husband closed the bakery five years ago and began selling bakery supplies to other bakers.
+My husband closed the bakery six years ago and began selling bakery supplies to other bakers.
 He loved the job and I loved the fact that he didn’t work 12-15 hour days anymore.
 Through this blog I hope to relate experiences we had and help others see that there is a light at the end of the tunnel.
 Whatever emotional phase you are in as a loved one of a diabetic, we’ve been there.
 And the worry, that sits with you like an old friend, he is our friend too.
 We just try not to make him the life of the party.
 Take the ride with us.

 The rest of the story: My husband was diagnosed with Metastatic Melanoma the end of February 2012.
 His leg was heavy...I made him go to the emergency room and the doctor immediately wanted to do a brain scan.
 I thought the doctor was mental...he had to have a blood clot in his leg or something, right?
 I'll never forget hearing the gasp from the doctor behind the emergency room curtain when he got the call with the brain scan results.
 6 brain tumors, and further scans revealed tumors in his lungs and abdomen.
 We spent the next six months in a bubble of faith.
 Ryan was convinced that no matter what, everything was going to be ok.
 If you spent five minutes with him, you would have believed too.
 We prayed for a miracle every day, and sure enough we received multiple miracles along the way.
 After courageously enduring hundreds of doctor appointments, and multiple treatments, Ryan passed away on September 2nd, 2012 in the arms of his family.
 Even with over 100 tumors in his brain, he was Ryan until the very end.
 He knew us.
 He loved us.
 He inspired us.
 And as much as we miss him and mourn his separation from us, we know he is still around gently comforting us and letting us know that all is well.
 He will forever be a strong guiding force within our family.